Structure and Definitions

 This course involves three lectures hours and one tutorial hour per week for the twelve weeks of the Fall term and therefore is assigned a weight of 3.5 credits which equates to 42 (AU) accreditation units.
 Of these, 33 units deal with topics in the Basic Sciences, and 9 are in Engineering Science.
 The course contains no Mathematics per se, no Complementary Studies, and no Engineering Design.

 Students in all academic plans are required to demonstrate the ability to communicate effectively in written English.
-Within their first term, students registering in the Faculty for the first time must attempt a written English Proficiency Test.
-Students who do not pass on the initial attempt will have further opportunities, and may need to pass the test or an equivalent test to meet the prerequisite for further instruction in communication required by the program.
-A student must pass the English Proficiency Test or an equivalent test, approved by the Associate Dean (Academic), to be eligible for graduation.
-Students may take advantage of the Faculty’s English Support for Engineers program, and programs offered by the Writing Centre (http://sass.queensu.ca/writingcentre/).
+Within their first year, students registering in APSC 199 must attempt a written English proficiency test.
+Students who do not pass on the initial attempt will have further opportunities, and need to pass the test to meet the prerequisite for APSC 200, the second year design course.
+A student must pass APSC 199 to be eligible for graduation.

 The Professional Internship Program allows qualified students the opportunity to pursue career related positions for 12 or 16 months after completion of their second or third year of study at Queen’s.
 (This program is available to students in all programs in the Faculty.)

 Job openings under this program are posted online by Career Services.
 A student will have access once they register in the Internship Program.